russhwolf/multiplatform-settings/README.md

 ## Usage

-A `Settings` instance can be created using a platform-specific factory.
+The `Settings` interface is implemented by the `PlatformSettings` class, which has separate implementations for Android and iOS.
+A `PlatformSettings` instance can be created using a platform-specific factory.
 On Android, this factory needs a `Context` parameter

     val context: Context = ...
-    val factory: Settings.Factory = Settings.Factory(context)
+    val factory: Settings.Factory = PlatformSettings.Factory(context)
     val settings: Settings = factory.create("my_settings_name")

 On iOS, the factory can be instantiated without passing any parameter

-    val factory: Settings.Factory = Settings.Factory()
+    val factory: Settings.Factory = PlatformSettings.Factory()
     val settings = factory.create("my_settings_name")

 On both platforms, the name argument to `Factory.create()` can be omitted, and a platform-specific default will be used.

-Alternatively, you can create a `Settings` instance by passing the platform-specific delegate class that `Settings` wraps around.
+Alternatively, you can create a `PlatformSettings` instance by passing the platform-specific delegate class that `PlatformSettings` wraps around.
 On Android,

     val delegate: SharedPreferences = ...
-    val settings: Settings = Settings(delegate)
+    val settings: Settings = PlatformSettings(delegate)

 And on iOS,

     val delegate: NSUserDefaults = ...
-    val settings: Settings = Settings(delegate)
+    val settings: Settings = PlatformSettings(delegate)

 Once the `Settings` instance is created, you can store values by calling the various `putXXX()` methods, or their operator shortcuts